Q.1 What is Inverted Tax Structure in the GST regime?

-Ans: Yes, the refund application in form RFD-01A needs to be filed within 2 years from the end of financial year in which such claim for refund arises
+Ans: Yes, the refund application in form RFD-01 needs to be filed within 2 years from the due date for furnishing of return for the period in which such claim for refund arises.

-Ans: You have to upload documents as are required to be filed along with Form RFD-01A, as notified under CGST Rules or Circulars issued in the matter and other such documents the refund sanctioning authority may require.
+Ans: You have to upload documents as are required to be filed along with Form RFD-01, as notified under CGST Rules or Circulars issued in the matter and other such documents the refund sanctioning authority may require.

-Ans: The taxpayer shall file the refund application in Form RFD-01A on GST portal.
+Ans: The taxpayer shall file the refund application in Form RFD-01 on GST portal.
 Taxpayer shall choose ground of refund as “Refund on account of ITC accumulated due to Inverted Tax Structure” for claiming refund.
-After filing, refund application shall be assigned to Refund Processing Officer and refund applicant can track the status of refund application.
+After filing, refund application shall be assigned to Refund Processing Officer for refund processing and refund applicant can track the status of refund application.

 Ans: Yes, you can file for nil refund for multiple tax period in one refund application.

 E.g. If taxpayer doesn’t has any claim of refund of Apr 2018, May 2018 and June 2018 as he doesn’t have any supply or purchase documents for this period, then taxpayer can choose the period from Apr 2018 to June 2018 and file a nil refund application for that period.
 After filing nil refund application, taxpayer won’t be able to file refund application for that period in future.